taogen-docs/resources-of-learning/directions/information-security-resources.md

 - PTFM: Purple Team Field Manual (2020) by Tim Bryant.
 A manual for all security professionals and integrates red and blue team methodologies.
 - LFM: Linux Field Manual (2021) by Tim Bryant
 - Operator Handbook: Red Team + OSINT + Blue Team Reference by Joshua Picolet
+- The Pentester BluePrint: Starting a Career as an Ethical Hacker (2020) by Phillip L. Wylie, Kim Crawley
+- The Ultimate Kali Linux Book: Perform advanced penetration testing using Nmap, Metasploit, Aircrack-ng, and Empire (2nd, 2022) by Glen D. Singh
+- Kali Linux Penetration Testing Bible (2021) by Gus Khawaja
+- The Hacker Playbook: Practical Guide To Penetration Testing (2014) by Peter Kim

 <br>
 <h2><a name="ossec_t" href="#ossec_c">Operating System Security</a></h2>
 <br>

 - A Guide to Kernel Exploitation: Attacking the Core by Enrico Perla
+- Windows Security Internals: A Deep Dive into Windows Authentication, Authorization, and Auditing (2024) by James Forshaw

 <br>
 <h2><a name="softsec_t" href="#softsec_c">Software Security</a></h2>